st4lk/st4lk.github.io/source/_i18n/en/_posts/2023-12-09-sqlalchemy-vs-django-orm.md

 Commands are accumulated inside the "session" in SQLAlchemy.
 When a session needs to reach the database for the first time - it acquires a connection from the pool and returns it back to the pool after the commit (or when the session is closed).

 We also get used to work with Django in auto-commit mode, when every change is committing in DB automatically.
-Only when we are wrapping the code with `transaction.atomic()` - the commit will happen at the end of this blog.
+Only when we are wrapping the code with `transaction.atomic()` - the commit will happen at the end of this block.
 Or if we'll set `ATOMIC_REQUESTS = True` (`False` by default).

 In SQLAlchemy we must call `session.commit()` explicitly to actually commit our changes.
 If a commit wasn't called, all the changes will be rolled back when the session will be closed.